shnizzedy/SM_openSMILE/openSMILE_preprocessing/noise_replacement/README.md

 Function to find ambient clips, get their amplitude and power spectrum, and] generate an ambeint mask based on this information.

+## borders_frames_to_ms(borders, rate)
+Function to convert a list of 2-item lists or tuples from frames to milliseconds.

 ## borders_ms_to_frames(borders, rate)
 Function to convert a list of 2-item lists or tuples from milliseconds to frames.